Use Facebook to complement your website

 - For Posts (notifications), select the top ‘Standard’ option.

 - Click ‘Update’ if using a desktop browser or swipe down if on your phone.

-I’ll do my bit to keep my posts varied and engaging, so occasionally, when you feel inspired to, please remember to Share and Like my posts.
+We’ll do our bit to keep our posts varied and engaging, so occasionally, when you feel inspired to, please remember to Share and Like our posts.
 (This is just one of the new ranking signals that Facebook is now using.
 A post will rank higher incrementally, based on the percentage of engagements it attracts – that’s Shares, Likes and Comments.)

 Repeat these steps for other businesses you are keen to follow, and don’t forget to forward this advice to your contacts, so they keep up-to-date with your Facebook business posts.